CelliesProjects/OpenStreetMap-esp32/README.md

 Downloaded tiles are cached in psram for reuse.

 This library should work on any ESP32 type with psram and a LovyanGFX compatible display.
-OSM tiles are quite large -128kB per tile- so psram is required.
+OSM tiles are quite large -128kB or 512kB per tile- so psram is required.

 This project is not endorsed by or affiliated with the OpenStreetMap Foundation.
 Use of any OSMF provided service is governed by the [OSMF Terms of Use](https://osmfoundation.org/wiki/Terms_of_Use).